-Do you have a teenager who needs fun activities to do at home?
-Are they spending time home alone and bored?
-If so, I’ve compiled a long list of things to do.
+Teenagers need fun activities to do at home.
+Especially if they are spending time home alone and bored.
+If your teenager needs a few home alone activities, I’ve compiled a long list of things to do for bored teenagers..

 With a little creativity, your teenager can have fun while they are home alone.
 Depending on your child’s interest, they may want to exercise, play a board game, or get lost in a book.